 Work Placement Module

-This is a module where, instead of attending lectures or seminars, you'll volunteer with an organization from the voluntary sector in Sheffield.
+This is a module where, instead of attending lectures or seminars, you'll volunteer with an organization from the third sector.
 This will enable you to gain skills and experience relevant to political theory in an applied setting.

 The following opportunities offered by the Faculty of Social Sciences are open to MA Political Theory students to help develop their careers and gain valuable global experience.